White nigger

 White nigger is a slur referring to a lower-class White person.
-The term nigger is a racial slur that refers to a Black American, typically one of low socio-economic status.
+The term nigger is a racial slur that refers to a Black American, typically one of low socioeconomic status.

 United States

 Dating from the nineteenth-century United States, "white nigger" was a derogatory and offensive term for a "black person who defers to white people or accepts a role prescribed by them", or "a white person who does menial work".
 It was later used as a slur against white activists involved in the civil rights movement such as Viola Liuzzo, James Groppi, Bill Baxley, and Jonathan Daniels.

 The term "white niggers" was uttered twice by Democratic Senator Robert Byrd of West Virginia in an interview on national television in 2001.
 Byrd was a former member of the Ku Klux Klan.

 Italian immigrants

 During all the 19th century until the early part of the 20th, Italian immigrants in the United States were often referred to as "white niggers".